MicrosoftDocs/win32-pr.de-de/desktop-src/TaskSchd/runningtaskcollection-count.md

 ## <a name="property-value"></a>Eigenschaftswert

-Die Anzahl der Aufgaben, die in der Auflistung ausgeführt werden.
+Die Anzahl der ausgeführten Aufgaben in der Auflistung.

 ## <a name="requirements"></a>Anforderungen